-7. Sampling Procedures
+2. Sampling Procedures

-a.
-Grab Sampling

-- i.
-For each discharge point monitored, collect a grab or composite sample of stormwater discharges.
-Discharges from discharge points with shallow overland/sheet flows may need to be concentrated to obtain a sample. - ii.
-Composite samples may be used as an alternative to grab sampling, except when monitoring for pH, bacteria or oil and grease.
-Composited samples must be collected from the same storm event.
-The permit registrant may not switch between grab sampling to composite sampling during a full reporting year without prior approval from DEQ or agent. - iii.
-The permit registrant must perform all monitoring using proper sampling techniques in accordance Schedule F, Section C3.

-b.
-Representative Sample
+- a.
+Grab Sampling - i.
+For each discharge point monitored, collect a single grab sample of stormwater discharge or a series of composite samples. - ii.
+Composite samples may be used as an alternative to grab sampling, except when monitoring for pH, oil and grease and E. coli.
+Composited samples must be collected from same storm event.
+Registrants may not switch between grab sampling to composite sampling during a monitoring year without DEQ or agent approval. - iii.
+Permit registrants may use a single grab sample or composite to satisfy multiple pollutant parameter monitoring requirements (for example, required to monitor for zinc as benchmark and impairment pollutant). - b.
+Representative Sample - i.

-- i.
 Samples must be representative of the discharge. - ii.
-Monitoring points must be identified in the SWPCP. - iii.
+Monitoring locations must be identified in the SWPCP. - iii.
 Stormwater discharges regulated by this permit include stormwater run-on that commingles with stormwater discharges associated with industrial activity. - iv.
 If discharges authorized by this permit commingle with discharges authorized under a separate NPDES permit, any required sampling of the authorized discharges must be performed at a point before they mix with other waste streams, to the extent practicable.
 When combined flows are unavoidable, sampling must include all permitted parameters. - v.
-Authorized non-stormwater discharges under Condition I.6 of this permit must only be sampled when commingled with stormwater discharges associated with industrial activity. - vi.
-Stormwater flows may combine into a common on-site treatment facility; discharges in excess of the design storm capacity must be sampled if the minimum monitoring frequency has not been achieved. - vii.
-The permit registrant shall, to the extent practicable, sample stormwater associated with industrial activity as it flows off-site before it combines with stormwater, wastewater or other waste permitted streams, or from areas outside the facility, or mixes with any surface water. - c.
-Multiple Discharges Each discharge point must be monitored unless: - i.
-Discharge point serves an area without exposure of stormwater to industrial activities. - ii.
-Discharge point has effluent that is substantially similar to the effluent(s) of a monitored discharge point and the same BMPs are implemented and maintained at the substantially similar discharge points or drainage areas that lead to the discharge points.
-Substantially similar effluent(s) are discharges from drainage areas serving comparable activities where the discharges are expected to be similar in composition.
-The determination of substantial similarity of effluent(s) must be based on past monitoring data or an analysis supporting that the discharge points are substantially similar.
-The supporting data or analysis must be included in the SWPCP.
-This provision does not apply to discharge point(s) subject to a numeric effluent limit.
+Authorized non-stormwater discharges under condition 8 of this permit must be sampled when commingled with stormwater discharges associated with industrial activity. - vi.
+Stormwater flows may combine into a common on-site treatment facility. - vii.
+The permit registrant shall, to the extent practicable, sample stormwater associated with industrial activity as it flows off-site before it combines with stormwater, wastewater or other waste streams from another facility or mixes with any surface water. - c.
+Multiple Discharges Each discharge point must be monitored unless: